StaPH-B/midwest-region/in-progress/outline.md

 Sources:
 - https://www.integra-biosciences.com/united-states/en/blog/article/dna-sequencing-methods-sanger-ngs#Next_generation_sequencing

 AKA "high-throughput" or "massively parallel" sequencing.

+NGS is an umbrella term for modern DNA sequencing technologies.
+NGS sequencing technologies can rapidly sequence DNA in parallel, and they are faster and more cost effective than the first generation of sequencing technologies that preceded them.

 #### Short-read Sequencing